DMSO (dimethyl sulfoxide)

 What is DMSO?

-DMSO (dimethyl sulfoxide) is a simple organic compound found in most animals and plants.
-Most DMSO is produced as a by-product of the wood and paper manufacturing industry.
-It has been in use as a commercial solvent since 1953.
+DMSO (dimethyl sulfoxide) is a simple organic compound found in nearly all animals and plants.
+Commercial DMSO production is mostly a by-product of the wood and paper manufacturing industry.
+It has been in use as an industrial solvent since 1953.

 DMSO properties